 India's coronavirus cases rise to 28, including 16 Italians

-Sixteen Italians in India have tested positive for coronavirus, India's health minister said on Wednesday, as the total number of cases in the country rose sharply to 28.
-On Monday, the world's second-most populous country had only six reported cases of coronavirus, but it is one of the places U.S. intelligence agencies are most closely monitoring due to concerns over how it would cope with a widespread outbreak.
+Sixteen Italians in India have tested positive for coronavirus, the Indian health minister said on Wednesday, as the total number of known cases in the country rose sharply to 28.
+On Monday, the world's second-most populous country had only six reported cases of coronavirus, but it is one of the places U.S. intelligence agencies are most closely monitoring due to fears over how it would cope with a widespread outbreak.

+Authorities are increasing screenings at airports and border crossings, and urging citizens to avoid large crowds.
+Prime Minister Narendra Modi said he would not attend celebrations for the Hindu Holi festival, scheduled to be held across the country next week.

+"Experts across the world have advised reducing mass gatherings to avoid the (virus) spread," Modi said in a tweet on Wednesday.
+"Hence, this year I have decided not to participate."
+An Italian visiting the western desert state of Rajasthan was among those who had tested positive earlier.

 "We will now screen all international passengers.
 We will not limit our screenings to 12 countries as we did earlier," Vardhan told a news conference.
 More than 93,000 cases have been reported worldwide, and several thousand have died from the flu-like coronavirus, which emerged in the central Chinese city of Wuhan late last year and has since spread to more than 80 countries.